 Artist in Residence in a Passive House

-I know what you might be thinking… it CAN’T be that easy to just create yourself an “artist residency.”
+I know what you might be thinking… it CAN’T be that easy to just create an opportunity for yourself such as an “artist residency.”

-Wait… shouldn’t there be a process – an application, a review of work, someone official who is in charge, someone who makes the decisions, who deems you “appropriate” or “worthy” of such an experience.
-That is usually how it works right… well the Google told me so!
+Shouldn’t there be a process – an application, a review of work, someone official who is in charge, someone who makes the decisions, who deems you “appropriate” or “worthy” of such an experience.
+That is usually how it works right…

-Or - you can simply ignore that ^ wacky thought process, write some words and pictures on a page, and it’s just as real:
+Or - you can simply ignore that ^ wacky thought process, write some words and draw pictures on a page, and it’s as real as it needs to be:

 Looks very official, doesn’t it!